KouchDB/pouchdb-aws-serverless/README.md

 # wait, what?

-Think of it as an open-source alternative to IBM's Cloudant that you can deploy to your very own AWS Cloud account and free from Cloudant's minimum monthly charges ($75) or stingy free tier (1 GB).
+Think of it as an open-source alternative to IBM's Cloudant that you can deploy to your very own AWS Cloud account.
+AWS pricing can be significantly cheaper than Cloudant: at the low-end extreme, a 2GB database with a low amount of traffic costs only $0.60 per month to run on AWS, compared to $75 per month on Cloudant.

-Deploying on AWS only costs EFS charges ($0.30 per GB per month) and Lambda usage-based billing with $0 monthly fee ($0.0000166667 for every GB-second of function execution, plus $0.20 per million requests).

-Pricing info as of Nov/2022.
+# does it work?

+Yes!
+See the README in the project subfolder for more info.

-# status
+# still confused?

-Currently this is in Proof Of Concept stage.
-It "almost works."
+- PouchDB is a highly compatible rewrite of CouchDB, focused on Javascript APIs.

+- `pouchdb-server` is PouchDB wrapped with HTTP REST APIs which make it look more like CouchDB.

+- `pouchdb-aws-serverless` is `pouchdb-server` packaged and configured to run on the AWS Cloud